absaw/Dynamic_Charts/README.md

 | CM_PID_DO/Process_DO     | Distilled Oxygen | %       |
 | CM_PRESSURE/Output       | Pressure         | psi     |

-### How to test your code
+### How to test the code

 Run `docker compose up` and navigate your browser to http://localhost:8888/.
 That's it!

-## Minimum Viable (Take Home) Project
+## Conclusion

 The dashboard allows the user to plot each of these four series (Temperature, pH, Distilled Oxygen, and Pressure) over time.

-### Evaluated
+### Checkpoints

-DONE--1) Does your package install successfully?=YES
-DONE--2) Can your dashboard be viewed at http://localhost:8888/, does it fulfill the MVP specification, and does it look good?=YES
+- Package installs successfully
+- Dashboard can be viewed at http://localhost:8888/.
+It looks good
-DONE--3) Is your code high quality, e.g. does it follow PEP8, is it fully type annotated, are there comments? = YES DONE--4) Bonus features.Does your package install successfully?
+- Code is high quality, e.g. It follows PEP8.
+It is it fully type annotated,and there are comments

 ### Bonus features

-Please do not work on these features until you've successfully completed the MVP, and haven't run out of time.

-DONE--1) Can you allow the user to select the time window? = YES DONE--2) Can you add a button to refresh the data without refreshing the page, or auto-refresh the page for the user?=YES DONE--3) Can you add a "Download as csv" button? = FOR THE SPECIFIC TIME PERIODCan you allow the user to select the time window?
+- User can select the time window
+- Added a button to refresh the data without refreshing the page, or auto-refresh the page for the user
+- Added a "Download as csv" button for the specific time period